 AN INNOVATOR REMEMBERED Stephen Jones’ exhibition Dancing the Music: Philippa Cullen is a loving tribute to an Australian dancer who in her short life was a pioneer in dance’s engagement with technology.

-CULTURAL DIVERSITY’S NEW DRAMATURGY Ben Brooker reports from a spirited National Play Festival that writing by Indigenous and Asian Australian writers is driving the evolution of Australian dramaturgy.
+CULTURAL DIVERSITY’S NEW DRAMATURGYBen Brooker reports from a spirited National Play Festival that writing by Indigenous and Asian Australian writers is driving the evolution of Australian dramaturgy.

 TAKING ON PANIC Tim Darbyshire reveals his motivation for Stampede the Stampede, a powerful solo work in which man is tested by machine.
 This week at Campbelltown Arts Centre.

-A $1m donation boosts Monash University’s Music Theatre course and creates residencies for practitioners in the Centre for Theatre and Performance, Jane Griffiths tells John Bailey.
+FUTURING MUSIC THEATRE A $1m donation boosts Monash University’s Music Theatre course and creates residencies for practitioners in the Centre for Theatre and Performance, Jane Griffiths tells John Bailey.

 FROM PICASSO TO MUSIC TO DANCE